 The following 'First Principles' are to be incorporated to ensure new developments are sustainable, and bring practical solutions towards good design.
-The principles act as a structured design process and are iterative, with observations made to be referred back to when navigating the varying scales of design.

-The incorporation of these principles will significantly impact on the development of the remainder of the Sustainability sections.
+The principles act as an iterative design process, encouraging a wholistic approach to sustainability.
+The incorporation of these principles at an early stage of a development will make it easier to meet performance targets set out in the remainder of the Sustainability sections.